-• how PII access will be controlled and tracked.
-139

-All of the Bidders proposed segregating PII from the other data in the Central Repository.
-Additionally, all of the Bidders recommended limiting access to PII to only those regulators who need to have access to such information, and requiring additional validations to access PII.
+- how PII will be stored; 138 and - how PII access will be controlled and tracked.
+139 need to have access to such information, and requiring additional validations to access PII.
 Although all Bidders proposed to keep a log of access to the Central Repository by user, the Bidders suggested different methods of authentication and utilized varying security policies, including the use of VPNs or HTTPS.